christophersanborn/dev.bitshares.works/docs/bts_guide/tutorials/confidential-transactions.rst

 **Conclusion**: The outside world has no idea *how much* is in each individual blinded output, or who is in control of each one, only that together they all add up to 4800 BTS.

+Summary
+^^^^^^^

+We covered several steps and several operations with Confidential Transactions, a.k.a. "blind" transfers, in BitShares, using the CLI (command line) wallet.
+A brief summary of the wallet commands:

+* `transfer_to_blind` - This was used to create blind balances from a public source.
+Note that that resultant balances, while they do not reveal their contents directly, are trivially traceable and simple blockchain analysis can reveal their contents.
+(The transaction which created them is permanently stored in the blockchain.)
+* `blind_transfer` - This spends from a blind balance to one or more new blind balances, by "consuming" the outputs of previous blind transactions and producing new blind outputs.
+Note that the blockchain will record which old outputs were consumed and which new outputs are created, however details of _who_ is doing the transaction, and how much is in each output, are obscured.

 |

 --------------------